Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Fantastic.

-Alright, uh got uh that's random name says the reason the general public don't care about stuff like Deliveroo is because the older generations, in my experience, don't care about us younger people, they only care about their comfort.
+That's Random Name says, the reason the general public don't care about stuff like Deliveroo is because the older generations, in my experience, don't care about us younger people.

-Well, I mean it's one of those things that on paper, I do agree, but at the same time, do I think it about my own parents?
+But at the same time, do I think it about my own parents?

-Do most people think that about you know, it's like the people you actually know in your own life.
+Do most people think that about, you know, it's like the people you actually know in your own life.

-You know, so it's a difficult one.
+You know, it's a difficult one.

 Every single one of them on this street has these bikes parked outside.